One-particle and two-particle visibilities in bipartite entangled Gaussian states: Partially entangled Gaussian state in different bases

 \section{Partially entangled Gaussian state in different bases}

-Throughout this work, we will study the geometric structure of a partially entangled Gaussian state $\psi$ that can be utilized for the creation of interference patterns in a paired double-slit setup (Fig.~\ref{fig:1}).
-In position basis, the partially entangled Gaussian state can be written as a superposition of maximally correlated and anti-correlated terms \cite{Peled2020}
+Throughout this work, we will study the geometric structure of a partially entangled Gaussian state $\psi$ that can be utilized for the creation of one-particle and two-particle interference patterns.
+One possible physical realization of such a state is through entangled photons in a paired double-slit setup \cite{Greenberger1993,Neves2007,Taguchi2008,Paul2018,Afrin2019,Kaur2020} (Fig.~\ref{fig:1}).
+In the position basis, the partially entangled Gaussian state can be written as a superposition of maximally correlated and anticorrelated terms \cite{Peled2020} \begin{widetext}